ntrifiletti/logstash_arm/README.md

 ### Log events in Azure Log Analytics / Microsoft Sentinel

 The processed logs can be found in a custom log table called `WAAS_MS_Sentinel` in the log analytics workspace.
 These logs will be the source data based on which visualization / analytics / orchestration tasks can be performed.

+### Notes about deployment

+1. The ARM template has the following NSG rules:
+    - Syslog port: UDP 1514
+    - SSH Port : TCP 22